-The total direct emission of dioxins to the soil environment is estimated at 1.3-54 g I-TEQ/year.
-The dominant sources are:

-- Ash from biomass combustion (wood stoves and farm boilers) - Residues from miscellaneous fires - Manure from domestic animals applied to farmland.
+The total direct emission of dioxins to the soil environment is estimated at 0.7 - 42 g I-TEQ/year.
+The dominant sources are residues from miscellaneous fires and manure from domestic animals applied to farmland.

 Other minor sources seem to be the use of pesticides and sewage sludge.
 It is, however, strongly emphasised that all estimates apart from sewage sludge are highly uncertain, as they are generally based on very few data of which most originates from foreign investigations.
 One must be prepared to accept that further and more detailed investigations could change the picture considerably.
-E.g. knowledge of the content of dioxins in pesticides should be regarded as almost non-existing and more detailed investigations could perhaps identify pesticides as a significant source.
+E.g. knowledge of the content of dioxins in pesticides should be regarded as almost non-existing, and more detailed investigations could perhaps identify pesticides as a significant source.